zhenzhenma120/The-causes-and-consequences-of-human-specific-DNA-methylation/01_02_betabinomial_regulation_classification (fig 1 2)/README.md

 ### Input Data Format

-**Methylation files (DSS input format, tab-separated; can also load BSSeq object if already created) for individual CpG site classification:**
+**Methylation files (DSS input format, can be created from bismark.cov.gz files, tab-separated; can also load BSSeq object if already created) for individual CpG site classification:**
 ```
 chr    pos    N    X
 1      1000   50   25